Sashom/WMNetwork/README.md

 # WMNetwork
 Lighweight, UltraSimple JSON REST Networking Framework for iOS in Swift 3

+If you have been using a lot of JSON REST Webservices where you need to "login" to get a token, this makes things a bit easier for you.

+Automatically logs you in (reads HTTP status code 401 only to perform login so far).
+You just configure the login credentials and how the returned tokens match the headers to be included in for authentication.

 **WARNING:** This is still experimental alpha version.

 ## Motivation: